TheSuperiorMatusz/anime-web/README.md

 Animeweb is my side project which I' m doing in my free time.
 I enjoy watching anime and reading manga in my spare time, so the idea for manga site came naturally.
 The project is modeled after [myanimelist](https://myanimelist.net/) and the polish movie site [Filmweb](https://www.filmweb.pl/).
 By creating this project I would like to learn new tools and consolidate the knowledge I have.
 In the moment I started backend in the near future I will be working on front-end side.
-If you happened to find a bug or want to help me you can find me at project.maciej.matusz@gmail.com .
+If you happened to find a bug or want to help me you write in issues tab what's going on.

 ## Tech Stack
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=plastic&logo=Java&logoColor=white)